springernature/vpat/nature-content-discovery.md

 <li>501 (Web)(Software) – Does not apply to non-web software</li>
 </ul></td>
 <td>Supports</td>
-<td>Users may use the search function or the provided links to access any part of the subject pages.
+<td>Users may use the search function or the provided links to access any part of this product.
 Breadcrumb menus are provided to return users to the index page.
 The main navigation component can also be used to access the main subject index pages.</td>
 </tr>
 <tr id="headings-and-labels">
 <td><a href="http://www.w3.org/TR/WCAG20/#navigation-mechanisms-descriptive"><strong>2.4.6 Headings and Labels</strong></a> (Level AA)